saitho/ts-appversion/README.md

 ## Receiving the versions

-The script generates a TypeScript file at the location: `./node_modules/ng-appversion/_versions.ts`.
+The script generates a TypeScript file at the location: `./src/_versions.ts`.
+You can change that by passing the option *--file*, e.g. `node ./node_modules/ng-appversion/index.js --file=src/config/version.ts`.

 You'll be able to import the values just like any other package:
 ```
-import { version } from 'ng-appversion/_versions';
+import { version } from '../_versions';
 ```

 The file will contain two version numbers: